-If you are in a contract with your electricity provider you will need to assess whether switching will save you money in the long run (even if you were to pay the early termination fee).
+If you’re under a contract with your electricity provider, you must assess whether switching will save you money in the long run (even if you pay the early termination fee).

 You can find your historical usage by logging into your provider’s account dashboard.

-Every provider has a different-looking dashboard but they all have an area where you can view and download your usage month by month.
+Every provider has a different-looking dashboard, but they all have an area where you can view and download your usage monthly.

-Getting as many months of usage as you can with a full 12 months is the most ideal.
+Getting as many months of usage as possible with a full 12 months is ideal.

-Next, enter your historical usage for each month on ComparePower in the historical usage calculator.
+Next, enter your monthly usage on ComparePower’s historical usage calculator.

-Input as many months of usage history as you can gather, then click “Compare Rates”.
+Input as many months of usage history as possible, then click “Compare Rates.”

-Next, take a look at the total annual cost of the plans based on 12 months of historical usage.
+Next, look at the plans’ total annual cost based on 12 months of historical usage.

 This is the total amount you will pay for the electricity for an entire year of service based on your home’s exact historical usage profile.

-Next, add up how much you have paid your electricity company for the same amount of usage.
+Next, add how much you have paid your electricity company for the same usage.

-You will need to find all your electricity billing statements and add the amounts to see what the plan you are currently on is costing you for an entire year of service.
+You will need to find all your electricity billing statements and add the amounts to see what your plan currently costs you for an entire year of service.

 You can find all your past billing statements by logging into your provider’s online portal.